Braniff International Airways: Mary Wells and "The End of the Plain Plane"

-Fifteen colors were used during the 1960s (Harper & George modified Girard's original seven colors in 1967), in combination with 57 variations of Herman Miller fabrics.
+Fifteen colors were used during the 1960s (Harper and George modified Girard's original seven colors in 1967), in combination with 57 variations of Herman Miller fabrics.
 Many of the color schemes were applied to aircraft interiors, gate lounges, ticket offices, and even the corporate headquarters.
 Art to complement the color schemes was flown in from Mexico, Latin America, and South America.
 Girard designed an extensive line of furniture for Braniff's ticket offices and customer lounges.
-This furniture was made available to the public by Herman Miller, for a year in 1967.
+This furniture was made available to the public by Herman Miller, for a year, in 1967.

-Pucci used a series of nautical themes for crew uniforms for flight attendants, pilots, ground and terminal personnel.
-For the hostesses, Pucci used "space age" themes, including plastic Bolas (first edition zippered version) Space Helmets (second edition with snaps) as they were dubbed by Pucci.
+Pucci used a series of nautical themes for crew uniforms for flight attendants, pilots, and ground and terminal personnel.
+For the hostesses, Pucci used "space age" themes, including plastic Bolas (first-edition zippered version) Space Helmets (second edition with snaps) as they were dubbed by Pucci.
 These clear plastic bubbles, which resembled Captain Video helmets and which Braniff termed "RainDome", were to be worn between the terminal and the plane to prevent bouffant hairstyles from being disturbed by outside elements.
-"RainDomes" were dropped the following year because the helmets cracked easily, there was no place to store them on the aircraft, and new jetway installation at many airports made them unnecessary.
+"RainDomes" were dropped the following year because the helmets cracked easily, no place to store them was on the aircraft, and new jetway installation at many airports made them unnecessary.
 However, the helmets were still approved for use through 1967.
 For the footwear, Beth Levine created plastic boots and designed two-tone calfskin boots and shoes.
 Later uniforms and accessories were composed of interchangeable parts, which could be removed and added as needed.

 Emilio Pucci designed additional new uniforms for Braniff through 1975.
-This included the updated 1966 Supersonic Derby Collection; 1968 Pucci Classic Collection; 1971 747 Braniff Place Pant Dress Collection; 1972 727 Braniff Place Pant Dress Collection; 1973 Pucci Blue Pilot Uniform; 1974 Pucci The Classic Collection and finally in 1975 the Flying Colors Collection, which only included impressive white coveralls with red and blue Flying Colors logo for maintenance personnel.
+This included the updated 1966 Supersonic Derby Collection, 1968 Pucci Classic Collection, 1971 747 Braniff Place Pant Dress Collection, 1972 727 Braniff Place Pant Dress Collection, 1973 Pucci Blue Pilot Uniform, 1974 Pucci The Classic Collection, and finally in 1975, the Flying Colors Collection, which only included impressive white coveralls with red and blue Flying Colors logo for maintenance personnel.
+In 1977, the responsibility for uniforms passed on to Halston.

 MAC Charters

-In 1966, Braniff obtained a government contract to transport military personnel from the US Mainland to Vietnam and other military outposts in the Pacific region.
+In 1966, Braniff obtained a government contract to transport military personnel from the US mainland to Vietnam and other military outposts in the Pacific region.
 Braniff also operated flights to and from Hawaii for R&R furloughs for military personnel during the Vietnam War.
-The Military Airlift Command routes were expanded in the Pacific and added to the Atlantic side in 1966.
+The Military Airlift Command (MAC) routes were expanded in the Pacific and added to the Atlantic side in 1966.
 The last Braniff MAC charter associated with the Vietnam War was flown in 1975.